What is Utility?

 From a value standpoint, Home B is a better deal since it provides more benefit as a standalone entity.
 However, Ben works downtown and thus decides to pay $2 million for Home A instead.
 In such a case, we can say that Ben’s utility of living downtown is $1.5 million (the premium over Home B).

 In certain cities, there may be many people like Ben that would pay a large premium to live in a certain area.
 In such cases, studies can be conducted to further understand consumer behavior and draw additional insights.

-A recent study has found that people earning $95,000 per year derive just as much u from their salary than people earning $200,000 per year.
-This illustrates the concept of decreasing marginal u; whereby after $95,000, individuals begin to value other things (such as time) much more than money.
+A recent study has found that people earning $95,000 per year derive just as much u from their salary as people earning $200,000 per year.
+This illustrates the concept of decreasing marginal u; after $95,000, individuals begin to value other things (such as time) much more than money.

 Types of Utility Curves

 Generally speaking, there are three types of utility curves that explain the relationship investors have with risk.

 Type I – Risk Averse

 This type of utility trend is what most individuals experience, according to the study cited above.
 From a conceptual standpoint, graphing this type of utility would give us the following:

 As the investor takes on more risk (and thus the possibility of greater returns), they will start to have a smaller and smaller desire to take on further risk.